isomerpages/moe-northvistapri/information/oph/_posts/2025-05-01-post-2025 eOpen House.md

 Visit our Open House website to find out more: <a href="http://for.edu.sg/nvtpoh"><b>http://for.edu.sg/nvtpoh</b></a> <br>
 Please register for our e-Open House webinar at: <a href="http://for.edu.sg/nvtpsu"><b>http://for.edu.sg/nvtpsu</b></a>

-We look forward to seeing you at our e-Open House webinar.
+We look forward to seeing you at our e-Open House.